Skum Rocks!: Description

 Skum Rocks! consists of interviews with band members along with commentary from celebrities, with a format similar to that of the TV series Behind the Music.
 Kevin Bacon, Matthew Broderick, Fran Drescher, and Ron Jeremy were the top-billed celebrities featured; others included Steve-O, Brooke Hogan, and Phil Donahue.
 Jon Stewart, who was in the film, was also on the William & Mary soccer team.
 He graduated in 1984, whereas the original members of Skum graduated between 1985 and 1987.
 Skum Rocks! was partially funded by Kickstarter.

 The film premiered September 26, 2013 in London, at the 2013 Raindance Film Festival.
 Some members of the band attended the premiere and held a question and answer session afterward.
 Skum Rocks! was apparently enjoyed by Manchester United players Ryan Giggs and Wayne Rooney.

-Skum recored in both Sun Studios in Memphis and Abbey Road Studios in London England for 3 tracks for 'Lost at the Circus' in 2013.
+Skum recorded in both Sun Studios in Memphis and Abbey Road Studios in London England for 3 tracks for 'Lost at the Circus' in 2013.
 This makes them the only band in the modern rock era to record in both studios during the same calendar year.

 Skum Rocks! was also a selection of Dances With Films 17, and held its Hollywood premiere on May 30, 2014, at the Chinese 6 Theatres on Hollywood Boulevard.
 Producer Clay Westervelt of Imaginaut Entertainment was in attendance, along with Skum members Hart Baur, John Eaton, and Tommy Craig.
 Notable guests at the premiere were Frankie Banali, Phoenix Benjamin, Monique Parent, and Angela Dodson.

 In connection with the film, a new iteration of Skum played a show on January 17, 2014, in Melbourne, Florida.
 The reunion show was filmed as a "final scene" for the documentary.

 Skum held a benefit concert for CHARLEE of Dade County in conjunction with the Miami premiere of Skum Rocks! at the Miami Beach Colony Theatre on March 7, 2015.
 The afterparty benefit for CHARLEE was held at the Grand Central performance venue in Miami, and included performances by Skum, Quiet Riot, Eddie Money, and The Urge.